Steve Logan (basketball)

 Steve Deontay Logan (born March 20, 1980) is an American former professional basketball player.
 He played college basketball for the Cincinnati Bearcats.
 He became a star point guard in his collegiate career, and was named a first team All-American his senior year along with future NBA players Jay Williams, Juan Dixon, Drew Gooden, and Dan Dickau.

 High school and college career

 He attended St. Edward High School in Lakewood, Ohio.
 He starred alongside Sam Clancy Jr., leading St. Edward to the 1998 Ohio High School Athletic Association State "big school" basketball championship during their senior year.
 Logan won the Ohio Gatorade player of the year award in his senior year, and graduated in 1998.

 He attended the University of Cincinnati, becoming one of the best players in the country in his junior and senior years.
+His junior and senior year, he was the Conference USA Player of the year.
 In his senior season, he averaged 22.0 points per game, 12th best in the country.
 He is Cincinnati's third all-time leading scorer with 1,985 points (behind Oscar Robertson and Sean Kilpatrick) and second in assists with 456.
 He was named First Team All-America by the Associated Press and First Team All-Conference USA.